jdougan/banzhaf-byte/ARCHITECTURE.md

 - massage()
 	- Not in the original.
 	- Calculates values needed by the processing that need only be done once.
-	- Does validation where possible,.
+	- Does validation and consistency checks where possible.
 	- REMOVED Initializes `NumPivots` slots to 0.
 		- Moved to declaration.
 	- Calculates `totalVotes`, `npp1`
-	- If using a proportion to calculate `mwcvote`, compute it here.
+	- If using a proportion to calculate `mwcvote`, compute it here. (turned off)
+	- Sets unaminity flag as appropriate.
 	- In-place sorts the data by `Votes` descending, this enables a processing shortcut.
 		- The sort is very lame.
 Claims to be a bubble sort, but it isn't.
 Does appear to have the same time complexity.
 		- It is suprisingly annoying to get Phobos to do this, so I just copied the original.
 I expect that for really large datasets the run time is going to be dominated by the main processing loops.
 		- Write or find a better sort later.
+- if unaminityFlag then
+	- unanimousVote()
+- else
 	- Either of, based on the `--process=` option.
 		- randcomp()
 			- Monto Carlo testing.
-		- Implemented, still in testing.
 		- exhaust()
 			- Interate through all possible combinations.
-		- looks like it matches original, need to validate output.
 - banzcomp()
 	- Late stage processing
+	- Sum the total pivots from NumPivots
+	- Validate totalPivots to avoid a divide by zero.
-	- Sum the total pivots from NumPivots	- Compute the BanzIndex for each entry.
+	- Compute the BanzIndex for each entry.

 - banzprint()
 	- Output the results to stdout.